 Definition

-Exhausting refer causing a state of complete fatigue, leaving little to no energy or strength.
+Exhausting means causing a state of complete fatigue, leaving you with little to no energy or strength.
 It often implies that the activity or experience was demanding or overwhelming in a way that drains both physical and emotional reserves.
+You can often substitute words like draining meaning definition synonyms and antonyms when you want to emphasize the “uses up your energy” idea.

 For example, studying for exams all night can be exhausting due to the mental effort and lack of rest involved.